clindama/VideogameWorkout/readme.md

 Pretty much only designed for Dota 2.

- Boot up a dota to match and select the region of your character.
+ Boot up a Dota 2 match and select the region of your character.

 Click start tracking

-Once you die in the game it will force you to do pushups based off your webcam tracking you.
+Once you die in the game, it will force you to do push-ups based on your webcam tracking you.

-You can also do a shoulder press movement if you dont want the camera on the floor.
+You can also do a shoulder press movement if you don't want the camera on the floor.

-Able to track total stats based off each user
+Able to track total stats based on each user

 ## Demo Video